EFFECTIVE JULY 10, 2023: Chief Judge Trust is adopting the following procedures for hearings in all matters.

 Any other matters for which Judge Trust deems an in-person hearing will assist in securing the just, speedy, and inexpensive determination of any case or proceeding.

-For in-person hearings in chapter 11 cases, a party-in-interest may request to appear by Zoom if they: (a) are not a movant or respondent on the motion being heard; (b) simply to wish to monitor the status conference or motion being heard; or (c) believe that appearing in person will be substantially inconvenient or cause them or their client to incur unnecessary costs or expense.
+For in-person hearings in chapter 11 cases, a party-in-interest may request to appear by virtual platform if they: (a) are not a movant or respondent on the motion being heard; (b) simply to wish to monitor the status conference or motion being heard; or (c) believe that appearing in person will be substantially inconvenient or cause them or their client to incur unnecessary costs or expense.

 eCourt Appearances:

-NOTE: Even if you register your appearance via eCourt Appearances and receive a Zoom link, you must still appear in person unless your matter falls within an exception to the In-person appearance requirement above.
+NOTE: Even if you register your appearance via eCourt Appearances and receive a link, you must still appear in person unless your matter falls within an exception to the In-person appearance requirement above.

 If for some reason you are not able to use the eCourt Appearances platform you must email the Courtroom Deputy at: ast_hearings@nyeb.uscourts.gov at least two (2) business days prior to the hearing and state that a reasonable effort to use the platform has been made.
 You must include your name, the case number(s), who you represent if you are an attorney, and the date of the hearing.
 Your email must include in the Re: line “I am not able to register using eCourt Appearances.”
 You will then be provided with the dial in/log in information.
 If you do not have internet access you may call the courtroom deputy with this information.

-Conduct when appearing by Zoom:
+Conduct when appearing by Audio or Video:

 Adjournments: